Genetics and Public Health (PUBH5116) - Professional Development Course

 Prof Bruce Armstrong, Dr Lesley Andrews, Dr Catriona Bonfiglioli, Dr Rebekah Jenkin, A/Prof Bing Yu, Prof David Weisbrot, Prof David Sillence, Prof Bridget Wilcken, Dr Gabrielle Williams, Ms Kate Dunlop, Prof Warwick Britton, Prof Ron Trent, Professor Leslie Burnett, Ms Shauna Ferris, Dr Anne Cust., Ms Kimberly Strong.

-The course will be held over 3 days from Thursday 13 – Saturday 15 October 2011 at the University of Sydney’s main campus.
+The course will be held over 3 days at the University of Sydney’s main campus.

 Late applications may be considered.